We've independently reviewed this article to make sure it's as accurate as we can make it.

 You should not need anything stronger than baking soda, vinegar, water, and detergent to clean your oven.

 Remember that your oven also has a self-cleaning solution.
-You should make sure you put this to work for you as well.
+You should also make sure you put the self-cleaning feature to work for you.
 If you can stay away from strong, overpowering cleaning solutions, you should be able to avoid the foul odor left behind by other cleaning substances.

 #4 Check the Oven Insulation

-If you find exposed insulation in the oven, then you may need to remove it or replace it.
-If you are uncomfortable doing this on your own, you may want to reach out to a professional who can help you.
+If you find exposed insulation in the oven, you must remove or replace it.
+If you’re uncomfortable checking for insulation issues, contact a professional who can help you.

 #5 Call the Gas Company

-Finally, if you smell sulfur coming from your oven, this could be a sign that you have a gas leak somewhere.
-This is a serious issue that you do not want to deal with on your own.
+Finally, if you smell sulfur coming from your oven, it could be a sign that you have a gas leak somewhere which is a serious issue that must be dealt with immediately-

-Keep in mind that you should not use your oven if you feel like you have a gas leak.
-There is also a good chance the gas company is going to shut off your gas immediately, so you may lose access to other appliances as well.
+Keep in mind that you should not use your oven if you suspect a gas leak.
+There’s also a good chance the gas company is going to shut off your gas immediately, so you may lose access to other appliances as well.

 The gas company will come out and do a thorough investigation to figure out where the leak is coming from.
 Best case scenario, they’ll fix the source of the leak and be on their way.
-However, there’s always a chance that they’ll ask you to replace your oven if there is something wrong with it.
+However, there’s always a chance that they’ll ask you to replace your oven if they find anything wrong with it.

-Ultimately, there are lots of reasons why you might have a burning smell coming from your oven.
-If you are not burning your food, you should make sure the electrical system is okay, there are no zip ties left behind, and the insulation is not exposed to the heat.
+You might have a burning smell coming from your oven for many reasons.
+If you’re not burning your food, you should ensure the electrical system is okay, no zip ties are left behind, and the insulation is not exposed to the heat.

-It is also possible you may need to burn in your oven to get rid of the protective chemicals.
+You may also need to burn in your oven to get rid of the protective chemicals.
 You may also want to check and see if you used any overly strong cleaning solutions.